andysumdev/MyLifeTask/README.md

 ## Compilation and Usage instructions

 1. Download and unpack repository .zip file in a target directory.
-2. cd to target directory.
+2. cd to the MyLifeTask-master sub-directory in the target directory.
 3. Execute "javac -d . -cp junit-4.12.jar *.java"
 4. To run unit tests execute "java -cp .:statsgenerator.jar:junit-4.12.jar:hamcrest-core-1.3.jar statsgenerator.TestRunner"
 5. To run a sample program execute "java -cp .:statsgenerator.jar example.ExampleRunner"

 The ExampleRunner and TestRunner classes contain main programs and have been included for demonstration purposes only.
+If there is no .csv file passed as the first parameter on the command line the CSVFileReader class defaults to the "testfile1.csv" file included in the submission.
 All required stats classes are included in statsgenerator.jar together with associated unit test classes.